Zumba: Health benefits

-Zumba is intended as a total-body cardio and aerobic workout, which provides a large calorie consumption.
+Zumba is intended as a total-body cardio and aerobic workout, which provides calorie consumption.
 One 2012 study found that a participant burns 300 to 900 kcal with an hour-long Zumba exercise.

 Because Zumba offers different options, proponents of the Zumba program claim that it is safe for all ages, meaning anyone can participate.
 Some of the classes are specifically aimed at elderly people.

 Besides its high calorie burning, Zumba can help lower the risk of heart disease, reduce blood pressure and LDL cholesterol, and increase HDL cholesterol.

 Events

 The annual ZIN-con for Zumba instructors from around the world takes place in the United States, including master classes, specialty training and a Zumba concert.
 In addition to the Annual Zumba Convention, Zumba also operates a number of one-day Academies where instructors can attend master classes and rhythm sessions.
 These events are held in cities globally.
 In January 2016, the first Zumba Cruise took place.